cognii-io/cognii-io.github.io/src/cases/spotify.md

 ---
 client: Spotify
-title: Beat of a billion
+headline: Beat of a billion
 lead: Used neurotech to measure people's emotional responses to music.
 Applied machine learning and AI to create the "Beat of a Billion" for Spotify's launch in India.
+title:
 description:
 tags:
 ---